I believe that you can be rich — no matter where you are at financially right now.

 A Final Note!

-These 12 money lessons are things I never learned in school or anywhere else for that matter.
+These 12 money lessons are things I never learned.

 Learning about money is the first step toward creating a solid financial foundation.
-There are many ways to do this.
+And there are so many ways to do this!

 - Personal Capital (to track your net worth online)

-- The Real Life Money Plan (to get your budget under control)
+- The Real Life Money Plan (to get your money under control)

 - I Will Teach You To Be Rich by Ramit Sethi (an awesome book that explains investing in an easy-to-understand way)